matthieu-bruneaux/mb-python-seq-utils/README.md

 ([example](https://github.com/matthieu-bruneaux/python-bioinformatic-utils/raw/master/gene_ontology/toto.pdf))
 can be produced using **graphviz**.

+In terms of performances, a GO obo file with 41865 entries (**go.obo**) can be loaded in a list using *GOreader* in 1.46s on my computer.
+After building the tree, all ancestors can be retrieved for a random set of 100000 (1e5) GO ids in 19s (linear run time).

 A repository which looks very interesting and with much more advanced code that this repository is [goatools](https://github.com/tanghaibao/goatools).